For people who do not write or speak English, or are not comfortable communicating in English, the Department will make appropriate arrangements.

 - Department stands for the Massachusetts Department of Elementary and Secondary Education.

-- Finding of compliance is made when the Department has determined that a school district is following, or has followed, the requirements of the law.
+- Finding of compliance is made when the Department determines that a school district is in compliance with the requirements of the law.

-- Finding of noncompliance is made when the Department has determined that a school district is not, or has not, followed the requirements of the law.
+- Finding of noncompliance is made when the Department determines that a school district is not, or has not, followed the requirements of the law.

-- Intake coordinator is a member of the Department's Problem Resolution System staff who takes calls when an individual contacts the Department for assistance with resolving a problem.
+- Intake coordinator is a member of the Department's Problem Resolution System staff who takes calls and provides information on how to file a complaint.

-- Intake Form is a form that is completed to file a complaint with the Department about legal requirements for education.
+- Intake Form is a form that is completed to file a complaint with the Department about non-implementation of the legal requirements for education.

-- Retaliation, as used in this guide, means any form of intimidation, threat, coercion, or discrimination directed at an individual because he or she has exercised his or her legal rights.
+- Retaliation, as used in this guide, means any form of intimidation, threat, coercion, or discrimination directed at an individual because he or she has exercised their legal rights.